wahltinez/small-business-guide/03-website.md

 algorithms to determine which websites to display first in the list of search results.
 Generally speaking, the priorities are relevance, compatibility and speed.

+You should also think about what potential customers could be searching for.
+For example, a customer might search for "best Chinese restaurants in Seattle", or even something very specific like "best Hawaiian pizza near me".
+Including those words in your page will make it more likely for your website to rank higher in the search results.

-There are many (multi-million) businesses that focus on SEO.
+There are many (multi-million dollar) businesses that focus on SEO.
 For a small business, we don't recommend paying for any SEO-related services.
 We also don't recommend trying to worry too much about SEO, since a lot of SEO-focused business essentially play a game of cat and mouse trying to fool Google's algorithm which changes often.